Source Water Protection (SWP)

 Source Water Protection

-Partnerships to protect drinking water sources
+Leveraging partnerships to protect drinking water

 Many cities in Minnesota are known for their surface-water features.
 The southwestern Minnesota city of Worthington, known for its 880-acre Lake Okabena, is a prime example.